-If you are considering filing for bankruptcy it is important that you fully understand what will happen to your assets.
+If you are considering filing for bankruptcy in Las Vegas it is important that you fully understand what will happen to your assets.
 The two biggest assets that most people have are their car and their home.
 Under Nevada Exemptions, these two assets are usually protected from the bankruptcy process.
 This means that you can keep them if you declare bankruptcy.
 If you still owe money on the vehicle you may be able to temporarily stop repossession with a bankruptcy stay, while you sort your finances out.

 Do You Always Get To Keep Your Car?